 Adaptive management decision-making timeline and triggers

 The Task Force recommends that the management plan should be in effect for a minimum of five years to allow sufficient time to determine if adaptive management approaches are viable.
 To promote rigor and accountability to performance targets, a comprehensive reevaluation and decision-making process should take place at the five-year mark to determine whether a different, more capital-intensive long-term management approach is needed.
 This comprehensive five-year decision-making milestone is an important element of this recommendation, necessary for ensuring that adaptive management does not unintentionally enable the long-term degradation of the pond system.
 To the Task Force, such a long-term outcome is not acceptable.
-If the experiment in adaptive management is not achieving its stated objectives by the end of year five, the town should look back at this (among other data sources) to help determine a more effective way to address the underlying issues.
+If the experiment in adaptive management is not achieving its stated objectives by the end of year five, the town should look back at this Task Force’s work (among other data sources) to help determine a more effective way to address the underlying issues.

 The Task Force recommends that a similar comprehensive reevaluation and decision-making process take place any time a significant investment in dam-related infrastructure is contemplated, such as a fish passage, major dam repairs, or a pumping system for drawdown, to ensure the investment aligns with the town’s long-term plan for the pond system.
 These investments are not part of the Task Force’s current recommendations, and they should only be pursued if it is decided for the foreseeable future Warner’s Pond dam will remain based on an evaluation of all relevant alternatives.